salexommer/FilmEngine/README.md

 ## Running the FilmEngine

-After the pre-requisites are met and the initial set up is complete all you need to du is to rune the "filmengine.py".
+After the pre-requisites are met and the initial set up is complete all you need to do is to rune the "filmengine.py".
 The script executes the full ETL pipeline from extraction, to applying the transformation logic and finally loading the data.
 Below is the high level view of the sections and the expected output for each.